About Us

 Working with an RDA group can be immensely rewarding.
 To see the sense of achievement on an adult`s face as they ride solo for the first time or manage a rising trot after many weeks of struggling, is heart warming.
 Or to see the smile of a severely disabled child when they cuddle their pony makes it all worth while.

-Our sessions take place on Tuesday and Thursday mornings from 10am until 12pm typically during school term time.
-There are three sessions each morning, lasting 40 mins each.
-Our participants disabilities include multiple sclerosis, epilepsy, stroke, hearing and sight difficulties, post traffic-accident trauma, and many others.
+Our sessions take place on Tuesday mornings from 10am typically during school term time.
+There are four sessions each morning, lasting 30 minutes each.
+Our participants have a range of disabilities that include multiple sclerosis, stroke, hearing and sight difficulties, post traffic-accident trauma, and many others.